 Prior to her role as a judge, Avalos was an assistant state attorney in Fort Lauderdale, Fla., where she was the Deputy Chief of the County Court Division and also prosecuted serious cases involving the use of firearms, sexual batteries and second degree murder.
 She began her legal career as an associate with a Fort Lauderdale-based law firm handling insurance defense matters.

 Avalos holds a law degree from Nova Southeastern University where she was on the Dean’s List, was elected vice president and president of the Association of Trial Lawyers of America and received recognition for her trial skills.
 She has also served as an Adjunct Professor at Broward Community College, Criminal Justice Institute.

 Avalos has been recognized for her professionalism by the Broward County Bar's Young Lawyer's Division and received the Broward County Bar Association's President's Award while serving as judge.
 In addition, she received the Broward Community College Distinguished Alumna Award and the Nova Southeastern University’s Distinguished Alumni Achievement Award.
 She was also recognized as one of the “100 Outstanding Women of Broward County for 2014.”
 Avalos was recently selected to serve on the Nova Southeastern University Law School Board of Governors and volunteers as General Counsel for Hispanic Unity of Florida.
-She is a member of the board of directors of Child Net and a member of the Broward Women Alliance Group.
+She is a past member of the board of directors of Child Net and a member of the Broward Women Alliance Group.
 She has served on the boards of various legal bar associations including, Broward County Women’s Lawyers Association and the Broward County Hispanic Bar Association.
 Avalos also serves on the Nova Southeastern Sheppard Broad College of Law Board of Governors and remains active both in professional and community organizations.